 Set up a Sample Set

-- Add a Sample Sets web part, using the web part drop-down menu at the lower left.
+- Add a Sample Sets web part on the left.

-- In the new web part, click Import Sample Set
+- In the Sample Sets web part, click the new set: Microarray Sample Set.

-- Paste the following three lines into the Sample Set Data text box:
+- Paste the following three lines into the Data text box: